kubeflow/kubeflow/kubeflow/notebooks/prototypes/README.md

 ![Jupyter Notebook](./docs/jupyter_notebook.png "Jupyter Notebook")

-The notebook component depends on the profiles component to provide a protected namespace for the user.
-This means that a Profile CR was posted to the kubernetes api-server prior to the Notebook CR post.
-In this case a Profile CR would of looked like:
+The notebook component depends on the [profiles component](https://github.com/kubeflow/kubeflow/tree/master/kubeflow/profiles/prototypes) to provide a protected namespace for the user.
+This means that a Profile yaml was posted to the kubernetes api-server prior to posting the Notebook yaml.
+In this case a Profile yaml would look like:

 ```yaml
 apiVersion: kubeflow.org/v1alpha1